What is an 8 bar blues?

 A very young Janis Joplin recorded this in D, complete with a typewriter in the background...

-Out of all the 8 bar blues we have looked at, this one is the most complex, harmonically speaking.
-Look out for bar 4, its the VI chord with the root moved up a half step.
+Now we are getting more complex, harmonically speaking.
+Look out for bar 4, its the IV chord with the root moved up a half step.

 And it also has a bridge, with a couple of new chords that we haven't seen so far...